cosmos/sdk-tutorials/tutorials/7-cosmjs/2-first-steps.md

 Important considerations:

 1. `process.stdout.write` was used to avoid any line return.
 Be careful not to add any empty lines or any other character in your `.key` file (this occurs with VSCode under certain conditions).
-If you add any characters, CosmJs may not be able to parse it.
+If you add any characters, CosmJS may not be able to parse it.
 2. Adjust the `.gitignore` file to not commit your `.key` file by mistake:

     ``` [https://github.com/b9lab/cosmjs-sandbox/blob/723d2a9/.gitignore#L2]